elwerene/velohaven-email/README.md

 ### Example template names:

- * `0 weeks - Welcome.html` - is send on the day the user is added.
+ * `1 day - Welcome.html` - is send on the day the user is added.
 The subject is `Welcome`.
  * `1 week - Reminder.html` - is send 1 week after the user is added.
 The subject is `Reminder`.